Ogglord/opnsense-admin-mcp/README.md

-# opnsense-setup
+# OPNsense MCP Server

-AI-native MCP interface for OPNsense network automation and diagnostics.
+MCP interface for OPNsense, for doing network automation and basic diagnostics.

 Exposes OPNsense (DHCP, DNS, firewall, health checks) and network topology discovery as MCP tools for Claude Code and other AI assistants.